EBS Universität für Wirtschaft und Recht: Campus

 The EBS maintains a total of three locations for teaching, research, and administrative purposes.
 The two largest campuses are located in Wiesbaden and Oestrich-Winkel.
 The newer Wiesbaden campus houses the EBS Law School, while Reichartshausen Castle at the larger and older Oestrich-Winkel campus houses the EBS Business School.

 Organization and administration

 Shareholders of the EBS Universität für Wirtschaft und Recht gGmbH are SRH Higher Education GmbH, a wholly owned subsidiary of the non-profit foundation SRH, and the alumni association EBS Alumni e.V.

-The president of the university is former EU Commissioner Günther Oettinger, who together with Martin Böhm (Rector) and Dorothée Hofer (Managing Director) leads the university.
+The president of the university is former EU Commissioner Günther Oettinger, who together with Henning Werner (Rector) and Dorothée Hofer (Managing Director) leads the university.

 Academic profile

 General Information

 The EBS Universität offers degree programs at the undergraduate and graduate levels.
 Both faculties also offer doctoral programs and award habilitations.

 Business School

 Study programs of the EBS Business School include: